-England 1950...
-Death no longer has the power to shock.
-A country still struggling to come to terms with peace in the grip of austerity and rationing.
+England 1950, a country still struggling to come to terms with peace in the grip of austerity and rationing.

 'A first-class series.
 Highly recommended.'
 Mystery People Magazine

 'Recommended for lovers of mysteries without gory details,a solid police procedural with interesting characters.
 The ending was a twist I didn't see coming.'
 Audible

 When the body of a man wearing a pinstriped suit is found in a secluded bay on Portland Island, Dorset Scotland Yard detective, Inspector Alun Ryga is sent to investigate.

 'Death in the Cove is a great read and one I recommend to any crime fans.'
 BH Living Magazine